Ultra-moist, loaded with summer flavors, and infused with an easy 5-minute caramel sauce, this Peach Upside Down Cake is a sweet summer pleasure!

 - Place a rack in the center of your oven and preheat the oven to 350 degrees F. Lightly grease a 9-inch round cake pan with nonstick spray.

 - Remove from heat.
 If the butter separates from the sugar as it cools, simply stir it back together (a little separation is OK).
 Spoon the mixture into the prepared pan, then spread it in a thin, even layer, stretching all the way to the edges of the pan.
 I found it worked best to use the back of a spoon, then once the caramel was cool enough, gently press it with my fingers.

 - Run a sharp knife along the cake’s edge to loosen it from the pan, then invert the cake onto a serving plate.
 Let the pan rest upside down on the plate for 1 minute, then gently lift the pan away.
-Let cool on the plate 10 additional minutes.
+Let cool on the plate for 10 additional minutes.
 Enjoy warm or at room temperature.

-- Store leftovers in an airtight container in the refrigerator for up to 5 days or freeze for up to 2 months.
-Let thaw overnight in the refrigerator.
+- TO STORE: Store leftovers in an airtight container in the refrigerator for up to 5 days.
+Enjoy chilled or let come to room temperature before serving.